NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Deprecated term "sample_type" is dropped from GDC dictionary.
 * __BAM Slicing Download and Sequence Reads__:
     * When downloading GDC BAM slice (no caching), do not limit request region max size.
-    * Reload page while streaming/downloading GDC BAM slice to client will not crash server.
+    * Reloading page while streaming/downloading GDC BAM slice to client will not crash server.
-    * App UI requires hitting Enter to search by GDC file or case, and no longer auto search (on pressing any key) to avoid showing duplicate SSM table.
+    * App UI requires hitting Enter to search by GDC file or case, and will no longer auto search (on pressing any key) to avoid showing duplicate SSM table.
     * BAM track bug fix to handle reads with no sequence without breaking.
     * BAM track bug fix for hide/show toggling at track menu without breaking.
 * __Disco Plot__:
-    * Bug fix for disco plot launched from sunburst shows AAchange in sandbox header rather than undefined.
+    * Bug fix for disco plot launched from sunburst showing AAchange in sandbox header rather than undefined.
     * Pass the cohort filter to the lollipop track from the matrix and disco plot label click.
 * __Gene Expression Clustering__:
     * Enable gene variant legend group filter.